Burberry parts ways with Bailey as new CEO refashions brand

 Kering’s Gucci has been reinvented by Alessandro Michele over the past two years, with colourful, rococo designs that have fired up sales at a far faster rate than competitors.

-Finding a new designer can be a long process – France’s Christian Dior took around eight months before appointing a new creative head last year and new designers don’t always spell commercial success.
+Finding a new designer can be a long process – France’s Christian Dior took around eight months before appointing a new creative head last year, while new hires do not always work out.

-France’s Lanvin is on its third designer in two years after parting ways with its one-time star Alber Elbaz in 2015, while French luxury powerhouse LVMH recently denied a report that Celine designer Phoebe Philo was set to leave the label.
+France’s Lanvin is on its third designer in two years after parting ways with one-time star Alber Elbaz in 2015.

-But the report by industry news site Business of Fashion prompted fresh speculation by analysts on Tuesday that she could follow Gobbetti to Burberry.
+French luxury powerhouse LVMH recently denied a report that Celine designer Phoebe Philo was set to leave, although the Business of Fashion report has fuelled fresh speculation that she could follow Gobbetti to Burberry.

 The pool of potentially readily available top names includes Elbaz and Bouchra Jarrar, two Lanvin alumni, Ricardo Tisci, who left LVMH’s Givenchy earlier this year, and Hedi Slimane, former artistic director at Kering’s Saint Laurent.

-Editing by Kate Holton and Alexander Smith
+Additional reporting by Simon Jessop; editing by Kate Holton and Alexander Smith